Search

 Fitting Size

 Similar to hose size, the diameter of the fittings used in the diesel pump system must be adequate to handle the desired flow rate without creating bottlenecks.
-You might have a 2-inch discharge hose, but if you use a 1-½ elbow or swivel, that will result in a flow reduction.
+You might have a 2-inch discharge hose, but if you use a 1-1/2 inch elbow or swivel, that will result in a flow reduction.
 If you have multiple points where there is a smaller fluid path, this really adds up.

 Tips to Maximize Flow: